 Can you recommend a wall treatment other than wainscoting or wallpaper?

-Brian: You could do a high impact wall of art.
+Brian: I do love wallpaper in a dining room.
+But you could also do a high impact wall of art.
 Try framed photography or etchings, but maybe do 16 of them, laid out four-by-four.
 A wall of art gives a great graphic quality to the room.

 Rug or no rug under an eat-in kitchen dining table?